 Being able to mill small batches of different wheat varieties and then really appreciate the wonderful variations in taste and performance of the unique flours is one of the great advantages of traditional milling on a small scale.

 Here is a brief description of each of the flours we are producing.
-All our flours are stoneground from organic grains supplied by certified organic growers or grain merchants.
+Our flours are stoneground from organic grains supplied by certified organic growers or grain merchants.
 They contain only products of the whole grain, we do NOT INCLUDE any additives, baking ‘improvers’ or extra gluten.

-5. Semolina and Bran…from the sieving process to make the white,
+3. Semolina and Bran…from the sieving process to make the white,